-As we approach five years out from the initial launch of the PlayStation 4, history tells us it’s time to start digging for rumors about its successor — Sony’s inevitable PlayStation 5.
-Although the recent release of intra-generational upgrades with the PlayStation 4 Pro and the Xbox One X led many to speculate that the age of discrete console generations might be coming to an end (or at least slowing down), there are rumblings suggesting that Sony is working on a full-fledged PlayStation 5.
+Five years out from the initial launch of the PlayStation 4, it’s time to start digging for rumors about its successor — Sony’s inevitable PlayStation 5.
+Although the 2016 and 2017 release of intra-generational upgrades with the PlayStation 4 Pro and the Xbox One X led many to speculate that the age of discrete console generations might be coming to an end (or at least slowing down), Sony is indeed working on a full-fledged PS5.

-We’ve rounded up all the rumors floating around about the new PS5, so you can judge for yourself.
+We’ve rounded up all the rumors and confirmed details floating around about the new PS5, so you can judge for yourself.